Interview with Talitha Klingberg, LCSW

-Can you tell us a little bit about your role as professionals liaison, and how clients come to the professionals program at MARR?
+Can you tell us a little bit about how clients come to the professionals program at MARR?

 If someone has come to the attention of a professional board somewhere because of their substance use, or maybe they’re just self-reporting that they have an issue, once they get to MARR they’re going to need advocacy with that board.
 So I am a liaison between them and the board.
 I help with the documentation that they’ll need for their treatment.
 And sometimes they have ongoing paperwork that they might need to file with that board.
 That paperwork can last up to five years after treatment for the physicians and the nurses.
 So I handle that for our professionals, and I help to demystify some of that.

 And some professionals might not have a licensure board making them come to MARR, but they might still need support from the professionals program.
 Some employers send their staff here for treatment even when there is no license involved.
 Or sometimes entrepreneurs might need help, like “How do I stay in recovery when I work without a lot of accountability as a business owner and when I have a lot of cash that comes through my hands?”
 So the professionals program provides a place where you can talk about the specific pressures of your profession.

 What themes have you noticed with professionals in treatment at MARR?

 A lot of the professionals come in and they have worked really hard for their careers.
 Their careers might be the last thing that they let go of during their addiction.
 They might have lost their family to their addiction, but they’re trying their best to hang on to that licensure or their job because they’ve kind of lost touch with who they are outside of it.